The Story of Civilization: III. Caesar and Christ (1944)

-Reviews

-J.W.
-Swain noted the book was written for a popular audience rather than scholars.
-And, it was successful at that.
-A review in Time was positive.
-John Day published a mixed review.
-Ralph Bates posted a negative one for The New Republic.

 IV.
 The Age of Faith (1950)

 This volume covers the Middle Ages in both Europe and the Near East, from the time of Constantine I to that of Dante Alighieri.

 Full title: The Story of Civilization ~ 4 ~ The Age of Faith ~ A History of Medieval Civilization ~ Christian, Islamic, and Judaic ~ from Constantine to Dante ~ A.D.
 325 - 1300.

-Reviews

-Sidney R. Packard, professor emeritus of history at Smith College, found the work to be quite good.
-Norman V. Hope had a similar impression.
-L.H.
-Carlson, for the Chicago Tribune, compared it to Jacob Burckhardt's works.

 V. The Renaissance (1953)

 This volume covers the history of Italy from c.1300 to the mid 16th century, focusing on the Italian Renaissance.

 Full title: The Story of Civilization ~ 5 ~ The Renaissance ~ A History of Civilization in Italy from the Birth of Petrarch to the Death of Titian ~ 1304 to 1576.

-Reviews

-Wallace K. Ferguson published a review.
-Geoffrey Brunn wrote a favorable review for The New York Times.

 VI.
 The Reformation (1957)

 This volume covers the history of Europe outside of Italy from around 1300 to 1564, focusing on the Protestant Reformation.

 Full title: The Story of Civilization ~ 6 ~ The Reformation ~ A History of European Civilization from Wyclif to Calvin ~ 1300 - 1564.